aws-samples/awsome-distributed-training/3.test_cases/17.SM-modelparallelv2/README.md

 #### The repository allows users to run training using either enroot pyxis or a conda environment chooose the option according to your requirement.

-## Option 1 -  Run Training using Conda Environment
+## Option 1 -  Run Training using Conda Environment on Slurm

 ### Build conda environment